 School attendance registers are carefully monitored to identify any trends.
-The School will inform the local authority (and the local authority where the child is normally resident) of any student who fails to attend school regularly or has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority.
-These intervals are within the Missing Education Policy.
+The School will inform the local authority and the local authority where the child is normally resident of any student who fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority.